 Click here to view all of the information developed by and presented to the task force (opens separate link to Task Force website).

-Also on March 31st, Secretary Schneider, George Ranney and Task Force member Patrick Fitzgerald visited Chicago Tonight and were interviewed on the work of the task force.
+Also on March 31st, Secretary Schneider, Georgeand Task Force member Patrick visited Chicago Tonight and were interviewed on the work of the task force.
 Click below to view video of that interview (about 14 minutes).

 The $2 Billion Question: Can Illinois Improve Public Safety and Spend Less on Incarceration?